ovh/docs/pages/cloud/private-cloud/quel_format_de_disque_choisir/guide.en-gb.md

 ### OVHcloud disk types

-On the datastore storage of a Hosted Private Cloud infrastructure, only *Thin provisioning* is available.
+In a standard storage Hosted Private Cloud infrastructure, only *Thin provisioning* is possible.

-On the vSan storage, all 3 types of disk are possible.
+All 3 types of disk are available on vSAN storage.

 ## Go further